nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 I find "by-name" to be an odd choice: after all, you're not passing a name at all.

-Here's what [Martin Odersky](http://scala-programming-language.1934581.n4.nabble.com/Why-quot-by-name-quot-parameters-are-called-this-way-tt1944598.html#a1944599) has to say about it:
+Here's what Scala's designer has to say about it:

-> I think it dates back to Algol 60.
-Algol 60's default convention was
-> that the formal parameter would be literally replaced by the actual
-> argument name (I believe the actual argument needed to be a single
-> identifier then) in a procedure's body.
-This made it possible to
-> evaluate the argument several times as needed and also to change it by
-> assignment.
-The language also had ''call by value' parameters (that's
-> what's used in almost all other languages), but these were declared
-> with the special keyword `value' in front of them.
+{% blockquote Martin Odersky http://scala-programming-language.1934581.n4.nabble.com/Why-quot-by-name-quot-parameters-are-called-this-way-tt1944598.html#a1944599 Why "by-name" parameters are called this way?  %}
+I think it dates back to Algol 60.
+Algol 60's default convention was that the formal parameter would be literally replaced by the actual argument name (I believe the actual argument needed to be a single identifier then) in a procedure's body.
+This made it possible to evaluate the argument several times as needed and also to change it by assignment.
+The language also had ''call by value' parameters (that's what's used in almost all other languages), but these were declared with the special keyword `value' in front of them.
+{% endblockquote %}

 ## Usage